 Our equity-based incentive awards are designed to more closely align our interests and those of our stockholders with those of our employees and consultants, including our named executive officers.
 Our board of directors is responsible for approving equity grants to our employees and consultants, including our named executive officers.
-In 2023, stock option awards were the only form of equity awards LENZ OpCo granted to its named executive officers.
-LENZ OpCo granted equity incentive awards under the terms of its 2020 Equity Incentive Plan (the "2020 Plan"), which was terminated in connection with the Merger.
-The terms of the 2020 Plan are described below under "LENZ OpCo 2020 Equity Incentive Plan."
+In 2024, stock option awards were the only form of equity awards the Company granted to its named executive officers.
+The Company granted equity incentive awards under the terms of its 2024 Equity Incentive Plan (the "2024 Plan").
+The terms of the 2024 Plan are described below under "LENZ OpCo 2024 Equity Incentive Plan."

-All options under the 2020 Plan were granted with an exercise price per share that was no less than the fair market value of a share of LENZ OpCo common stock on the date of grant of such award, as determined in good faith by the LENZ OpCo board of directors.
+All options under the 2024 Plan were granted with a per share exercise price equal to the closing price of a share of the Company's common stock trading on the Nasdaq Global Select Market on the date of grant.
 Our stock option awards generally vest over a four-year period and may be subject to acceleration of vesting and exercisability under certain termination and change in control events.
-See "Outstanding Equity Awards at Fiscal 2023 Year-End December 31, 2023."
+See "-Outstanding Equity Awards at Fiscal Year-End December 31, 2024."